acts-project/covfie/docs/user/integration.rst

     find_package(covfie REQUIRED)

 Following this directive, the covfie targets should be available for use.
-The target for the core library is called :code:`covfie::covfie_core`, while the platform-specific targets are found under the names :code:`covfie::covfie_cpu` and :code:`covfie::covfie_cuda`.
+The target for the core library is called :code:`covfie::core`, while the platform-specific targets are found under the names :code:`covfie::cpu` and :code:`covfie::cuda`.
 As an example of a complete CMake configuration that includes covfie, consider the following:

 .. code-block:: cmake